-\textbf{General systematic considerations.} The Fermilab experiment reported a total systematic uncertainty of 76~ppb, with individual sources, which include field calibration, beam dynamics, and precession measurement (together with detector response), each contributing at the 10--30~ppb level~\cite{collaboration_measurement_2025}.
-In the proposed CANTON-$\mu$ concepts, several of these contributions can be significantly reduced.
-For \textbf{Concept~A}, the sector-magnet design without electric quadrupoles removes a few dominant uncertainties, such as the electric-field correction $C_e$ (27 ppb) in the Beam Dynamics Section and the $B_q$ (“transient ESQ”) contribution induced by the electric field (20 ppb) in the $\omega_p$ measurement.
+\paragraph{General systematic considerations.} The Fermilab experiment achieved a total systematic uncertainty of 76~ppb, with individual contributions from field calibration, beam dynamics, and precession measurement each at the 10--30~ppb level~\cite{Muong-2:2025xyk}.
+In this proposal, several of these contributions can be significantly reduced.
+For \textbf{Concept~A}, the sector-magnet design without electric quadrupoles removes a few dominant uncertainties, such as the electric-field correction $C_e$ (27 ppb) in the Beam Dynamics sector and the $B_q$ (“transient ESQ”) contribution induced by the electric field (20 ppb) in the $\omega_p$ sector.
 While the polarized-proton co-magnetometer, with its in-situ $B$-field, may introduce additional uncertainty in the $\omega_p$, the magnetic-field category has a relatively larger buffer in the systematic-uncertainty budget and could therefore still achieve a similar sub-ppm accuracy to the NMR-based method at Fermilab.
-With these improvements, we aim for a total systematic uncertainty at the level of 50 ppb, compared with the Fermilab level of roughly 70 ppb, even before accounting for additional detector and injection optimizations.
+With these improvements, a total systematic uncertainty at the level of 50~ppb is targeted, compared with the Fermilab level of roughly 70~ppb, even before accounting for additional detector and injection optimizations.
 For \textbf{Concept~B}, the combination of magnetic and electric quadrupoles allows finer control of beam focusing and orbit stability, suppressing electric-field and beam-dynamics systematics such as coherent betatron oscillations (CBO).
-In addition, the entire B-field calibration technique developed at Fermilab can be adopted without major modification or further advancement, meaning that the magnetic-field component of the systematics would remain largely unchanged.
-We therefore aim for a systematic uncertainty comparable to, or potentially better than, that achieved at Fermilab.
+In addition, the entire B-field calibration technique developed at Fermilab can be adopted without major modification or further advancement, implying that the magnetic-field component of the systematics would remain largely unchanged.
+The resulting systematic uncertainty would therefore be at least comparable to, and likely better than that achieved at Fermilab.
 Indeed, a recent comprehensive review~\cite{Hertzog:2025ssc} outlines a plausible path toward an improvement in the experimental precision by a factor of three, potentially reaching $40\ \mathrm{ppb}$, building on the existing Fermilab setup and experimental techniques.

-Beyond the general considerations above, the concepts proposed for CANTON-$\mu$ enable unique operational modes that provide powerful, data-driven handles on systematic uncertainties.
+Beyond the general considerations above, the concepts in this proposal enable unique operational modes that provide powerful, data-driven handles on systematic uncertainties.
 We highlight a few representative examples below.